 Cedar Schiewetz, Garden and Nutrition Program Manager

-Angela deBettencourt, Partnerships & Engagement Manager
+Angela deBettencourt, Garden Education Manager

 Cedar Schiewetz joined VGN in Spring 2022 to fill the newly created position of Garden and Nutrition Program Manager.
 They come to the organization with over a decade of experience teaching science and ecology in both public, private, and alternative educational settings.
 They grew a passion for gardening as a young adult while attending college in the mountains of Arizona and working in a local farm-to-table cafe; which grew some of its produce (including prickly pear fruit) on its roof, something they still find amazing to this day.
 They’ve gardened for seven seasons in VT, and brought their passion for local and ecologically grown food to their work with students across the region, incorporating our chlorophyll filled distant cousins into many a lab and lesson.
 One of their favorite parts of gardening aside from the beauty of the plants is the diverse ecological community of pollinators and birds that a well planned garden supports.

 Angela deBettencourt joined VGN in Spring 2020 as the Apprentice for the Thriving Gardens Course (TGC), later becoming the Lead Instructor for the 2021 & 2022 seasons.
 In January 2023, she was hired full time to help connect gardeners across the state to gardening resources and each other in addition to teaching the TGC.
 Angela’s ties to VT started as a student at UVM where she focused her studies in ecological agriculture, receiving a Permaculture Certification and studying coffee ecosystems in Panama, Nicaragua, and Puerto Rico.
 Since UVM, she has grown vegetables at organic, biodynamic, and hydroponic farms across the country from Martha’s Vineyard to CO to VT’s very own Intervale Community Farm and High Mowing Seeds.
 Angela leans heavily on the knowledge she gleaned while farming when she teaches, and is currently pursuing a certification in UVM’s Master Gardener Program.
-Her favorite part of gardening has been getting to know vegetables and everything that goes into into growing them on a more intimate scale and is excited to continue learning from the garden.
+Her favorite part of gardening has been getting to know vegetables and everything that goes into growing them on a more intimate scale and is excited to continue learning from the garden.

 Board of Directors